CS3099JH2017/cs3099jh/protocols/backend_spec.md

 array({
     "component": string,
     "level": alternative(["info", "security", "warning", "error", "critical"]),
-    "value": {}
+    "value": anything
 })
 ```
 If the server does not implement logging it **MUST** report an error "logging_not_enabled" and http error code 501.

 The server must store alongside each message the username of the logged in user who posted the message, and a timestamp that the message was received at.
 The server **MAY** selectively drop log messages (below a certain priority level, or from users who do not have a given privilege, for example) it is recommended that it exposes properties to control this (see section on properties).
 The server **MAY** also implement log roation/expiration.

-If the request was valid and the server supports logging it should respond with an sucessful empty response.
+If the request was valid and the server supports logging it **SHOULD** respond with an sucessful empty response.

 ## Retrieving
 Clients authorised as a user with the `admin` privilege can access
 ```
 http://backend.endpoint/log?before=<datetime>&after=<datetime>&level=<level>
 ```
-Datetimes are formatted according to ISO 8601.
+Datetimes are formatted according to ISO 8601 in UTC.

 To retrieve log messages in the given date range and at log level `<level>` or above.
 Any parameter can be ommited in which case the given filter (before, after or log level) is not applied.